-For middle and high schools, FTE is calculated based on each class period's weekly minutes divided by 1,665.
+For middle and high schools, FTE is calculated based on each class period's weekly minutes divided by 1,665 as outlined in their published bell schedule.
 Students who arrive late or leave early on a regular basis would have their FTE adjusted to reflect their weekly minutes for the period.
-For skill center programs, students who arrive late or leave early on a regular basis but attend at least 90% of the daily instruction would not need adjust their FTE adjusted or reduced.
+For approved skill center classes only, a student's FTE would not need to be reduced if they arrive late or leave early on a regular basis but attend at least 90% of the daily instruction.